Stonesjtu/go-docker/README.md

 Main task has an id and refers the X sub tasks.
 Main task does not execute any command and ends when all sub tasks are over.
 Killing a main tasks also kills all the sub tasks.

+## Projects

+User can submit a task on a project.
+If not specified *default* is used.
+*default* project has no quota, and all users can submit to the project.
+In this case, only user quotas will apply.

+Only administrators can create projects and assign users to projects.
+Other projects can get a global quota applying to all members (cumulative usage of members).

+## Priority

+User and projects can have a priority between 0 and 100.
+This value *may* be used by schedulers to order the pending tasks. *default* project has a priority of 50.

 ## Tips